Page, Minneapolis

 Page is a neighborhood in the Nokomis community in Minneapolis.
 Its boundaries are the Minnehaha Creek to the north, Chicago Avenue to the east, Diamond Lake Road and East 55th Street to the south, and Interstate 35W to the west.
-It is located within Ward 11, currently represented by city council member Emily Koski.
+It is located within Ward 11 of the city council and state legislative districts 62B and 63B.

 The Page neighborhood, together with Hale and Diamond Lake, is represented by the Hale Page Diamond Lake Community Association (HDPL).
 It is home to Pearl Park, a MPRB park with a recreation center across the street from Diamond Lake.

 The neighborhood is named after the now demolished Page Elementary School, which was in turn named in honor of author and diplomat Walter Hines Page.